Fanya Baron

-Fanya Anisimovna Baron (1887–1921) was a Lithuanian Jewish anarchist revolutionary.
-She spent her early life participating in the Chicago workers' movement, but following the 1917 Revolution, she moved to Ukraine and participated in the Makhnovist movement.
+Fanya Anisimovna Baron (1887 – 30 September 1921) was a Russian Jewish anarchist revolutionary.
+She spent her early life participating in the Chicago workers' movement, but following the Russian Revolution in 1917, she moved to Ukraine and participated in the Makhnovist movement.
 For her anarchist activities, she was arrested and executed by the Cheka.

 Biography

+Growing up in the US

-Born Freida Nisanovna Greck in 1887, at a young age, Fanya and her family moved to the United States, where they took the name "Grefenson".
+Born in 1887 as Freida Anisimovna Greck, Fanya at a young age moved with her family from the Russian Empire to the United States, where they took the name "Grefenson".
 In Chicago, she began a relationship with the exiled Russian anarchist Aron Baron, with whom she participated in the local workers' movement led by the Industrial Workers of the World (IWW).
-During a workers' demonstration on 17 January 1915, Fanya was physically attacked by police and arrested, but was bailed out by the American activist Jane Addams.
+There she spent most of her time and money distributing anarchist propaganda in the factory that she worked in.
+During a workers' demonstration on 17 January 1915, Fanya was physically assaulted by police and arrested, but was bailed out by the American activist Jane Addams.

+Moving back to Europe

-With the outbreak of the February Revolution, Aron and Fanya Baron returned from exile and moved to Kyiv, in Ukraine, where they participated in the local workers' movement.
+With the outbreak of the February Revolution, Aron and Fanya Baron returned from their North American exile.
+They moved to Kyiv, in Ukraine, where they participated in the local workers' movement.
 In the wake of the October Revolution, the couple then moved to Kharkiv, where they participated in the establishment of the Nabat, a confederation of Ukrainian anarchists.
+Spurred to action by the political repression against the anarchist movement, she travelled throughout Ukraine to organise workers and peasants, provide prisoner aid and spread the influence of the Nabat.
+Baron herself was also a delegate to every one of the Nabat's congresses and conferences, both when they were legal and when they were held clandestinely.

 The Nabat went on to join the Makhnovshchina and officially backed Nestor Makhno's Revolutionary Insurgent Army of Ukraine.
 Following the defeat of the White movement at the siege of Perekop in November 1920, the Bolsheviks turned on their anarchist allies, launching a surprise attack against them on several fronts.
-In Kharkiv, members of the Nabat, including Aron and Fanya Baron, were arrested en-masse and transferred to Taganka Prison in Moscow.
+On 25 November 1920, members of the Nabat, including Aron and Fanya Baron, were arrested in Kharkiv and transferred to Russian prisons.
+In prison, Fanya was beaten by the guards and kept in squalid conditions.

-During the founding congress of the Profintern in July 1921, the anarchists imprisoned at Taganka staged a hunger strike, in an attempt to attract the attention of the foreign syndicalist delegates.
-Despite formal protests made to the Bolshevik leadership, the accusations of political repression were repeatedly denied by the authorities.
-Soon after, Fanya managed to escape prison and sought refuge with her brother-in-law Semion Baron, a member of the Communist Party.
-She confided in Semion that she planned to help her husband escape from prison, but before she could carry this out, she was arrested by the Cheka.